pi-hole/docs/docs/docker/DHCP.md

 ### Docker Pi-hole with a bridge networking

 If you want to use docker's bridged network mode then you need to run a DHCP relay.
 A relay points to your containers forwarded port 67 and spreads the broadcast signal from isolated docker bridge onto your LAN network.
 Relays are very simple software, you just have to configure it to point at your Docker host's IP port 67.

 Although uncommon, if your router is advanced enough router it may support a DHCP relay.
 Try googling for your router manufacturer + DHCP relay or looking in your router's configuration around the DHCP settings or advanced areas.

 If your router doesn't support it, you can run a software / container based DHCP relay on your LAN instead.
 The author of DNSMasq made a very tiny simple one called [dhcp-helper](http://thekelleys.org.uk/dhcp-helper/READ-ME).
 [DerFetzer](https://discourse.pi-hole.net/t/dhcp-with-docker-compose-and-bridge-networking/17038) kindly shared his great setup of a DHCP-helper container on the Pi-hole discourse forums.

 ### Warning about the Default bridge network

-The out of the box default bridge newtork has some limitations that a user created bridge network won't have.
+The out of the box [default bridge newtork has some limitations](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) that a user created bridge network won't have.
 These limitations make it painful to use especially when connecting multiple containers together.

 Avoid using the built in default docker bridge newtork, the simplest way to do this is just use a docker-compose setup since it creates it's own network automatically.
+If compose isn't an option the [bridge network](https://docs.docker.com/network/bridge/) docs should help you create your own.